 Summary: Join Our Family in Palestine

-This The Palestinian Women’s Rights program gives our international participants the chance to learn first-hand about the current women’s rights situation in Palestine and the issues Palestinian women face both within their own community and as a result of the Israeli occupation.
-Additionally, we provide the opportunity for participants to engage with the local community, especially local Palestinian women.
-We provide this several ways, for example through visits to important relevant Palestinian organizations in and around Hebron, offering informative presentations, meeting with local women, living with a Palestinian host family (only for female participants), facilitating activities such as workshops run by the participants for local girls or women and more.
+The Palestinian Women’s Rights program offers international participants a chance to learn about women’s rights in Palestine and the challenges faced by women due to Israeli occupation.
+Participants engage with the local community, especially women, through visits to relevant organizations in Hebron, presentations, meetings with local women, and living with a Palestinian host family (for female participants).
+They can also facilitate workshops for local girls and women.

 How to Apply?